 The company uses polypropylene fencing that is lightweight and very durable without blocking a homeowner’s view.

-“The design allows the fence to blend in and disappear, causing minimal impact on the landscape,” said Martin Havrilla, office manager of DeerBusters.
+“The design allows the fence to blend in and disappear, causing minimal impact on the landscape,” says Martin Havrilla, office manager of DeerBusters.
 “The black of the fence coupled with the mesh design allows you to look through it.”

 Instead of having a solid, monolithic fence that towers over a backyard to discourage deer from making the leap, DeerBusters’ fencing offers a more subtle solution.

 Havrilla points out that deer can jump tremendous heights if they are in full flight mode, but majority of the time they are meandering.
-He suggests fences should be 7 ½ feet tall, as it is around 6 feet that a deer’s vertical vison starts to go.
+He suggests fences should be 7 ½ feet tall, as it is around 6 feet that a deer’s vertical vision starts to go.

-“They come up to the fence, not at a full run, and their vision can’t correctly gauge the height of the fence, making them very hesitant to jump the fence,” Havrilla said.
+“They come up to the fence, not at a full run, and their vision can’t correctly gauge the height of the fence, making them very hesitant to jump the fence,” Havrilla says.
 “They’ll try to push their way under, which is reinforced, keep walking the perimeter and then move on to something else, after being completely diverted.”